is pleased to announce the Tourism Policy of the Kingdom of Bhutan

 2. The RGOB shall undertake the following measures to encourage the spread of tourism activities in tourism-deficient regions of Bhutan:

 1. The TCB in collaboration with relevant stakeholders shall promote inclusive and integrated tourism through:

 8 Role of Stakeholders

-A responsible collaborative approach will enable promotion of tourism that is economically viable, environmentally sustainable and culturally acceptable.
+A responsible collaborative approach will enable the promotion of tourism that is economically viable, environmentally sustainable, and culturally acceptable.
 The implementation of the policy will be a shared responsibility.
 Every stakeholder including the visitor, comprising of the following but not limited to:

 |Stakeholder Type||Role in delivering Sustainable Tourism|

 |Role of Government||Position tourism in the country’s development agenda and government priorities Facilitate and encourage the inclusion of tourism in sector policies and plans Create enabling conditions to facilitate tourism development; consistent with the national security priorities and policies Consider enactment of tourism legislation to implement policy; Provide adequate budget provisions and human resource for tourism development and promotion.
 Uphold High-value Low volume tourism policy|

 |Role of Central Agencies||Facilitate and support tourism development initiatives.
 Consider tourism in policies and development plans Facilitate in providing services related to tourism.
 Support infrastructure planning and development.
 Regulate tourism in line with existing laws, rules and regulations|